MeLoLonjiNo/MeLoLonJiNo/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Martin Heinz and I'm a software developer/DevOps engineer.
-I'm from Slovakia, living in Bratislava and currently working at IBM.
-You can find me on [FACEBOOK][1],  or on Email: kritsanapon.melo@mail.kmutt.ac.th.
+My name is Kritsanapon Rakkiatngam, I am a 3rd year IT student at King Mongkut's University of Technology Thonburi.
+I'm from Thailand, living in Samut Prakan.
+You can contact me on [FACEBOOK][1], [LINE][2], [DISCORD][3] or on Email: kritsanapon.melo@mail.kmutt.ac.th.

 ## &#x1f4c8; GitHub Stats